Boeing EA-18G Growler: United States

 The first deployable EA-18G squadron was VAQ-132 "Scorpions", which reached operational status in October 2009.
 The first Growler operational deployment was announced on 17 February 2011.
-In service, the EA-18's radio name during flight operations will be "Grizzly".
-The "Growler" nickname sounded too much like the EA-6B's "Prowler" name, so "Grizzly" will be used to avoid confusion.
+In service, the EA-18's radio name during flight operations would be "Grizzly".
+The "Growler" nickname sounded too much like the EA-6B's "Prowler" name, so "Grizzly"is used to avoid confusion.
 By May 2011, 48 Growlers had been delivered to the U.S. Navy.

 With the termination of the EB-52H standoff jammer, the Growler became the sole remaining crewed tactical jammer.
 Air Staff requirements director Maj.
-Gen. David Scott has indicated that the USAF will seek to provide electronic warfare officers to fly on U.S. Navy Growlers, without providing funding to purchase additional aircraft.
+Gen. David Scott has indicated that the USAF will seek to provide electronic-warfare officers to fly on U.S. Navy Growlers, without providing funding to purchase additional aircraft.
 USAF personnel of 390th Electronic Combat Squadron stationed at NAS Whidbey Island have been supporting and flying the Growler.

 The EA-18G was first used in combat during Operation Odyssey Dawn, enforcing the UN no-fly zone over Libya in 2011.
 Five EA-18Gs were redeployed from Iraq to support operations in Libya in 2011.

-The Growler was deployed as part of Operation Prosperity Guardian, where one destroyed a Houthi Mil Mi-24 "Hind" on the ground with an AGM-88E Advanced Antiradiation Guided Missile (AARGM).
+The Growler was deployed as part of Operation Prosperity Guardian, where one destroyed a Houthi Mil Mi-24 "Hind" on the ground with an AGM-88E Advanced Antiradiation Guided Missile.
 The EA-18G also scored its first air-to-air kill, downing a Houthi drone.

-In late 2024, E/A-18Gs of VAQ-133 attached to the successfully used the ALQ-249 Next-Generation Jammer and made the squadron the very first in the Navy to deploy with the new jamming pod.
+In late 2024, E/A-18Gs of VAQ-133 attached to the successfully used the ALQ-249 NGJ and made the squadron the first in the Navy to deploy with the new jamming pod.

+In 2026, Operation Absolute Resolve involved EA-18Gs likely deployed from the Gerald Ford as part of Electronic Attack Squadron 142, though around the time of the operation, VAQ-132 was also forward deployed at Naval Station Roosevelt Roads, in Puerto Rico.

 Australia

-In 2008, the Australian Government requested export approval from the US government to purchase up to six EA-18Gs, which would be part of the order for 24 F/A-18F Super Hornets.
+In 2008, the Australian government requested export approval from the US government to purchase up to six EA-18Gs, which would be part of the order for 24 F/A-18F Super Hornets.